openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 Playlists can be played by sending the number (starts at 0!) to the binding via the playlists channel at the bridge.
 To find the correct number for the playlist, please have a look to the HEOS App and see at which position the playlist you want to play is located.
 To tell the binding at which player or group the playlist shall be played, select the related player or group channel at the bridge prior sending the command to the playlist channel.
-This can be done by a rule within openHab
+This can be done by a rule within openHAB

 #### Example